 6) Kratom Is Understudied And Unregulated

 Kratom is a substance that they are using medicinally but unfortunately is understudied and unregulated by the FDA for the purpose.
-This presents various risks like dangers of using kratom with other drugs, lack of purity in the substance and unknown side effects.
+This presents various risks like dangers of using kratom with other drugs, lack of purity in the substance, and unknown side effects.

 Many people assume that it’s safe to take natural substances just because it’s natural.
 However, any medicinal substance is risky and should be used only with extreme care and caution.
-And with FDA confirming that kratom contains opioid compounds, its risks are now even greater.
+And with FDA confirming that kratom contains substance compounds, its risks are now even greater.

-This is why it is usually over-consumed to lead to many dangerous side-effects like sweating, increased blood pressure, loss of appetite and even seizures.
+This is why it is usually over-consumed to lead to many dangerous side-effects like sweating, increased blood pressure, loss of appetite, and even seizures.
 It has also triggered psychosis in rare cases.

 FDA advises that as kratom is unregulated, should refrain from ingesting it till there’s a final and official determination of its clinical manifestations and side effects.

 7) According To Users, 3 Kratom Strains Are Good for Substance Withdrawal